 Driven by artificial intelligence, computer vision (the kind used by outfits like Sportlogiq) trains computers to analyze and understand images on an advanced level.
 That involves everything from object recognition (think security systems that alert authorities after “seeing” a weapon) and scene reconstruction (like generating a 3D twin of your home ahead of a renovation project) to navigation mapping (the “eyes” that guide some autonomous vehicles) and video tracking (the type that pinpointed Durzi’s true potential).

-Top Computer Vision Startups
+Top Computer Vision Companies

 - Veo Robotics